CRAC 2024 Shared Task on Multilingual Coreference Resolution

 2.3.
 Data

 The source of the data for the shared task is the public edition of CorefUD 1.2.
 CorefUD is a collection of previously existing datasets annotated with coreference, converted into a common annotation scheme.
-Coreference is annotated also for zero tokens, mainly in pro-drop languages.
+Coreference is annotated also for empty tokens, mainly in pro-drop languages.
 The datasets are enriched with morphological and syntactic annotations that are fully compliant with the standards of the Universal Dependencies project.
 Each dataset in the collection is divided into a training section, a development section, and a test section (train/dev/test for short) and stored in the CoNLL-U format, with coreference-specific information captured in the MISC column.

 The public edition of CorefUD 1.2 consists of 21 datasets for 15 languages.
 Click here to see the full list...